-Based on the factors described above, the Committee, in September 2015, granted to each of the Named Officers the long-term incentive awards set forth in the following table.
-These awards reflect the same number of underlying shares as were granted in 2014.
-The decline in EOG's stock price between the 2014 grants and 2015 grants resulted in an approximately 32% reduction in grant date values for each of our Named Officers.
-Similar to last year, the long-term incentive value for each Named Officer was allocated equally between performance units, restricted stock/RSUs and SARs.
+Based on the factors described above, the Committee, in September 2016, granted to each of the Named Officers the long-term incentive awards set forth in the following table.
+In September 2015, the Committee decided to grant the same number of awards to each Named Officer that were granted to the Named Officers in September 2014, resulting in a reduction in the grant date value to each Named Officer from 2014 to 2015 of 32%.
+In September 2016, the Committee continued with this approach, which resulted in an increase in the grant date value to each Named Officer of approximately 37% from the 2015 awards.
+The 2016 grant date values are 7% lower than the 2014 awards, reflecting the fact that our stock price has essentially recovered from the lower price triggered by the global decline in commodity prices.
+Consistent with prior years, the long-term incentive value for the 2016 grant to each Named Officer was allocated equally between performance units, restricted stock/RSUs and SARs.